pystol/pystol-docs/docs/development_guide.md

 There it is all the information related to make the bindings between the Pystol CLI and the Minikube deployment.

-Note: When Pystol run from a container the **load_incluster_config** method will automatically load the cluster config.
+Note: When Pystol runs from a container the **load_incluster_config** method will automatically load the cluster config.